KotieSmit/automated-testing-tips-and-tricks/README.md

 Some notes/extract from other pages and sources that I have found usefull while setting up a automated testing environment with Jenkins, Selenium webdriver, Internet explorer 7-10, Firefox and Chrome.

-PLEASE NOTE THAT NOT ALL IS NOT MY WORK, BUT A COLLECTION OF OTHER's AND MY WORD
+PLEASE NOTE THAT NOT ALL IS NOT MY WORK, BUT A COLLECTION OF OTHER's AND MY WORK

 Topics in the Wiki pages: